Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 6.3.1 `for` statement Idioms

-The `for` statement is usually the best choice for loops that “count up” (increment a variable) or “count down™ (decrement a variable).
+The `for` statement is usually the best choice for loops that “count up” (increment a variable) or “count down" (decrement a variable).
 A `for` statement that counts up or down a total of `n` times will usually have one of the following forms:

 <!-- START: unordered-list -->
 <ul>